 This project for Network Rail modelled a train running the wrong way through a switch and assessed the performance of the various components.
 This enabled the switch component design to be refined and indicate what components would need changing after such an event.

 This project, funded by RSSB, has modelled what happens when trains run over flooded tracks – various different scenarios have been modelled to assess behaviour at different speeds and different levels of flood.
 The output of the project will be consistent and simple guidance and rules for Network Rail and train operators to apply in terms of running trains safely when tracks are flooded.

 Switch Stretcher bar analysis and design

 Following various passenger train derailments, Network Rail required an improved design for the stretcher bars used within switches.
-BCRRE researchers used Finite Element Analysis to assure the new design of stretcher bar that is now being used in service.
+BCRRE researchers used Finite Element Analysis for new design of the stretcher bar that is now being used in service.

 Track structure design project